Does it hurt the first time you have sex?

 6. Location matters: make sure you feel relaxed

 Choosing the right place to have sex for the first time is a good first step in the planning process.
-It should be a place where you can both feel relaxed and comfortable and will be alone for at least a few hours.
+It should be a place where you can both feel relaxed and comfortable and where you will be alone for at least a few hours.
 It should be hassle-free, so outside or in the car is probably not ideal.
-A bed is still the top place for lovemaking.
-It’s also nice to have access to basic amenities, where you can control the temperature, have enough space for yourself, and use the bathroom.
-Feel free to add personal touches like rose petals, music, and lighting to set the mood for passionate lovemaking.

-- If you have unusual discharge, soreness, and itchiness, they may treat you for thrush or an infection.
+- If you have unusual discharge, soreness, and/or itchiness, they may treat you for thrush or an infection.

 - If you experience dryness, they may recommend a water-based lubricant.

-- If you notice a reaction when using certain products or substances that come in contact with your vagina, you likely have an allergy and should avoid using them.
+- If you notice a reaction when using certain products or substances that come in contact with your vagina, you likely have an allergy and should avoid using those products.

-- If you think there is an emotional aspect to the pain, speak to a counsellor or sex therapist to address those issues accordingly.
+- If you think there is an emotional aspect to the pain, a sex therapist can help you address those issues.